joseiciano/opencv/README.md

-Bunch of tutorials done from pyimagesearch
+Pyimagesearch tutorials for learning ML